jonescompneurolab/hnn-core/doc/contributing.md

         ```
         git rebase --abort
         ```
-      This will return the git repo to the state it was before you ran `git rebase master` in case you want to try a different solution.
+      This will return the git repo to the state it was before you ran `git rebase main` in case you want to try a different solution.
     - For how to fix the conflicts in the files themselves, one helpful link from the above page is